greg-raven/Uncommon-Sense/_posts/2012-10-11-capitalism-is-a-natural-phenomenon.md

 ---
-title: 'Capitalism is a natural phenomenon'
+title: "Capitalism is a natural phenomenon"
 layout: post
 categories:
 - socialism